eembees/academic-kickstart/content/home/experience.md

    - Constructing and deploying Data Pipelines with Azure Data Factory
    - QA and testing of Elastic-Search database instances in AWS
    - Automating cloud deployments of Dockerized microservices
+   - Develop and deploy machine-learning models for real-time NLP tasks using TensorFlow.
+   - Improved data upload pipeline to pSQL databases by 98% from ~3 days to 15 minutes.
    """